PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

         filter_items: item not in url_profiles_block_malware

 For this validation we'll need two outputs.
 The first, `url_profiles_block_malware` captures the list of all URL-filtering profiles that have malware as block.
 The capture_list XPath should look familiar.
-Its the long one.

 The second uses the capture_list for all the profile names.
 The variable name is `url_profiles_not_blocking_malware` so we need to filter the full list and exclude items with malware set to block.
 Here we use `filter_items` to step